serhiicss/resume/README.md

 <b>Hello world!</b>

 For the past couple of years I have been teaching myself web-design and development.
-I was working on a couple of projects where I coded websites.
+I've done a couple coding, deploying and maintaining website projects.

 Here is the latest commercial project I was working on: http://alexdmv.com